pc0808f/Taiwanduino/README.md

 * wanna take a peek at our BETA VERSION case, it's located at [/case] [cs]

 for installation or assembly instructions , see our [Wiki page][wiki]
+like our facebook [fan page][fb] for more info, online shop or donations!

 ![TaiwanDuino](https://farm8.staticflickr.com/7262/26611455670_e7bc85ddb6_z_d.jpg)